OSGeo/gdal/doc/source/programs/gdal_vector_geom_explode_collections.rst

     Explode geometries of type collection of a vector dataset.

 ..
-Index:: gdal vector geom-op explode-collections
+Index:: gdal vector geom explode-collections

 Synopsis
 --------

-.. program-output:: gdal vector geom-op explode-collections --help-doc
+.. program-output:: gdal vector geom explode-collections --help-doc

 Description
 -----------

-:program:`gdal vector geom-op explode-collections` produces one feature for each geometry in any kind of geometry collection.
+:program:`gdal vector geom explode-collections` produces one feature for each geometry in any kind of geometry collection.

 For example if a feature contains a geometry ``MULTIPOINT(1 2,3 4)``, two